 Some of these like Notting Hill, Neal’s Yard and Sky Garden are probably cute places to visit in London that you have seen on various Instagram or travel accounts.
 But I’ll bet you have never heard of Phoenix Park or Holly Village which are some of London’s most picturesque places to seek out.

 So if you are looking for quirky corners and not the usual beauty spots in London here’s your guide to 13 beautiful places in London you won’t want to miss on your next or even first trip to the UK.

-  13 of London’s most beautiful spots is just the tip of the iceberg.
-Every time I visit I look for the places I’ve missed before and this list of London’s beautiful areas is a little taster for you.
+21 of London’s secret places – this is just the tip of the iceberg.
+Every time I visit I look for the places I’ve missed before and this list of secret places in London is a little taster for you.

 Phoenix Garden London

 A true hidden gem this tiny little community garden nestled between Covent Garden and Soho and behind the Phoenix Theatre.
 Open to the public from Monday to Sunday dawn till dusk this little oasis of calm was originally a WWII bomb site on which a carpark had been set up.

 In 1984 it was set up as a community garden and operated as a charity to bring “green” into the heart of London.
 Regular events such as gardening workshops, yoga retreats and activities for the kids are held here.
 If you managed to catch the film Last Christmas which is based on the George Michael song you might recognize Phoenix Garden.

 Holly Lodge Estate is a stunning gated community of mock Tudor houses and flats, constructed during the 1920s created by one of the richest women in Victorian England, Baroness Angela Burdett-Coutts.

 With the help of Charles Dickens and architect Henry Darbishire, Baroness Burdett-Coutts set up these 12 cottages were to be home to those from the middle class.
 In particular retired Coutts bank workers.